Celiac Disease: Frequently Asked Questions

 Celiac is a hereditary, autoimmune disease that damages the small intestine and interferes with absorption of nutrients from food.
 People who have celiac disease cannot tolerate proteins called gluten, found in wheat, rye and barley.

-Symptoms associated with celiac may include gas, recurring stomach pain and bloating, constipation or diarrhea, weight loss or gain, fatigue, unexplained anemia, bone or joint pain or osteoporosis and fertility or neurological problems.
-Children with celiac often experience delayed growth as a result of malnutrition.
+Symptoms associated with celiac may include gas, recurring stomach pain and bloating, constipation or diarrhea, weight loss, or gain, fatigue, unexplained anemia, bone or joint pain, osteoporosis, infertility as well as neurological problems to name a few.
+There can be over 200 symptom presentations.
+Children with celiac disease often experience delayed growth secondary to malnutrition.
 However, some people who test positive for celiac may exhibit no symptoms at all.
 These "silent celiacs" are at risk for the same long-term complications as other celiacs -- despite their lack of symptoms.

 What is dermatitis herpetiformis?
 What does it have to do with celiac disease?

-While some drug treatments are currently in the research and development phases, there is no known medical or pharmaceutical cure for celiac.
+While some drug treatments are currently in the research and development phases, there is no known medical or pharmacologic cure for celiac disease.
 The only way to treat celiac is to follow a 100% gluten free diet.

-What are the long-term effects of untreated celiac?
+What are the long-term effects of untreated celiac disease?

 The villi are not permanently damaged.
-The intestine is an organ, which renews itself every three days.
+The intestine is an organ, in which the cell lining renews itself every three to five days.
 Therefore, if the damage is exclusively due to CD, the villi will be reformed once on a gluten-free diet.
 The time for the villa to return to normal varies between individuals.

-If you are a biopsy proven Celiac, you will not outgrow the disease since Celiac Disease is now considered to be an autoimmune disorder like diabetes and rheumatoid arthritis.
+If you are a biopsy proven celiac, you will not outgrow the disease since celiac disease is now considered to be an autoimmune disorder like Type 1 diabetes and rheumatoid arthritis.

 Is there hidden gluten?